Kashmir group seeks UN probe into torture by India troops

 India has long seen the Kashmiri struggle for self-determination as Islamabad’s proxy war against New Delhi.
 Rights groups have also criticized the conduct of militant groups, accusing them of carrying out human rights violations against civilians.

-Kashmir is patrolled by military, paramilitary and armed police and remains one of the most militarized regions in the world.
+Kashmir is patrolled by the military, paramilitary and police and remains one of the most militarized regions in the world.

 Coils of barbed wire and security checkpoints are common, and emergency laws grant government forces sweeping powers to search homes and make arrests without warrants and to shoot suspects on sight without fear of prosecution.

-In the past, the government has said the allegations are mostly separatist propaganda meant to demonize troops.
+In the past, the government has said the allegations of rights violations are mostly separatist propaganda meant to demonize troops.
 The Indian army previously said it has punished 59 soldiers in 25 proven abuse cases, out of 995 complaints it has received.

-According to the report, the methods of torture after the eruption of armed rebellion include stripping the detainees naked, rolling a heavy log on the legs, waterboarding, electrocution including of genitals, burning of the body with hot objects, sleep deprivation, and sexual torture, including rape and sodomy.
+According to the JKCCS report, the methods of torture after the eruption of armed rebellion include stripping detainees naked, rolling a heavy log on their legs, waterboarding, electrocution including of genitals, burning of the body with hot objects, sleep deprivation, and sexual torture, including rape and sodomy.

+In one of the case studies, the report highlighted torture of a civilian named Qalandar Khatana by paramilitary soldiers in 1992.
+“His flesh was cut from buttocks and he was made to eat it.
+His legs were broken and he was not given any medical assistance,” it said.

+Later Khatana’s legs got infected with maggots and were amputated, the report said.

 For years, international rights groups have accused Indian troops of using systematic abuse and unjustified arrests to intimidate residents opposing India’s rule.
 Human rights workers have accused Indian troops of sometimes even staging gunbattles as pretexts to kill for promotions and rewards.